tjvsx/docs/docs/Developers/Intro.md

 # 🌱 Grow the Habitat

-- Find other EIP2535 Diamond Standard developers on our [Discord](https://discord.com/invite/Pqdj73UTt6).
+- Find other EIP2535 Diamond developers on our [Discord](https://discord.com/invite/Pqdj73UTt6).
 - Use our framework prototype 💎[Gemcutter](/Developers/Gemcutter/About.md).